 Given that in many cases raw time series can be too complex for humans, several studies have tried to employ simplified versions as explanations.
-In \cite{keogh2001dimensionality}, Keogh et al propose a dimensionality reduction technique for time series, called Piecewise Aggregate Approximation, as a tool for similarity search in large time series databases.
-In \cite{keogh2004segmenting}, a comprehensive survey on time series segmentation, the authors highlight that the optimal number of segments often depends on the underlying patterns in the data and the specific objectives of the analysis.
-Also, in \cite{camponogara2015models} Camponogara and Nazari introduce a range of piecewise-linear models and algorithms for unknown functions.
+In \citep{keogh2001dimensionality}, the authors propose a dimensionality reduction technique for time series, called Piecewise Aggregate Approximation, as a tool for similarity search in large time series databases.
+In \citep{keogh2004segmenting}, a comprehensive survey on time series segmentation, the authors highlight that the optimal number of segments often depends on the underlying patterns in the data and the specific objectives of the analysis.
+Also, in \citep{camponogara2015models}, the authors introduce a range of piecewise-linear models and algorithms for unknown functions.
 Another option is to segment time series into fixed-width windows and employ these to justify decisions.
-In \cite{schlegel2021tsmule} Schlegel et al propose TS-MULE, a model explanation method working to segment and perturb time series data and extending LIME.
-A study on the effect of segmentation on time series, in particular in the field of finance for the use of pattern matching was presented in \cite{WAN2016346}.
-In \cite{SI20132581}, Si and Yin also apply segmentation to financial time series data, now as a preprocessing step to locate technical patterns.
-Similarly, in \cite{wu2021optimal}, the authors employ financial time series segmentation and introduce the Optimal Multi-Segment Linear Regression (OMSLR) algorithm.
-Their approach aims to minimise the global mean square error (between the simplification and the raw TS) for a given number of segments $k$.
+In \citep{schlegel2021tsmule}, the authors propose TS-MULE, a model explanation method working to segment and perturb time series data and extending LIME.
+A study on the effect of segmentation on time series, in particular in the field of finance for the use of pattern matching was presented in \citep{WAN2016346}.
+In \citep{SI20132581}, the researchers also apply segmentation to financial time series data, now as a preprocessing step to locate technical patterns.
+Similarly, in \citep{wu2021optimal}, the authors employ financial time series segmentation and introduce the Optimal Multi-Segment Linear Regression (OMSLR) algorithm.
+Their approach aims to minimise the global mean square error (between the simplification and the original time series ) for a given number of segments $k$.